raaleksandr/zsql_test_double_framework/README.md

 More examples you can find in programs inside project:
 ZTESTABLE_DB_EXAMPLE_HELLWORLD - a set of database select examples with some unit tests;
 ZTESTABLE_DB_EXAMPLE_REP - report with several selects and further data modification before alv output.
 Also contains unit tests for the report;
-ZTESTABLE_DB_EXAMPLE_REP_INIT - report not using library to show the difference of using Z-SQL Test double framework.
-Contains no tests;
 ZTESTABLE_DB_EXAMPLE_DBCHANGE - example of program that writes data to database.
 Also contains unit tests.
+ZTESTABLE_DB_EXAMPLE_REP_INIT - the same as ZTESTABLE_DB_EXAMPLE_REP but it does not use the interface.
+You can compare these two reports to see the difference between code that uses Z-SQL Test Double Framework and the one written just with regular Open SQL